tofergregg/IBM-Wheelwriter-Hack/README.md

 //     p     q     r     s     t     u     v     w     x     y     z     {     |     }     ~    DEL
      0x5c, 0x52, 0x03, 0x06, 0x5e, 0x5b, 0x53, 0x55, 0x51, 0x58, 0x54, 0x00, 0x00, 0x00, 0x00, 0x00}; // 7
 <pre>

+To send commands to the typewriter, we connect one pin of the Arduino to the bus through a MOSFET transistor.
+When we set this pin high, the bus is pulled low, indicating a zero that we want to send.
+We capture other devices commands with a different Arduino pin that reads the raw state of the bus.

+The hardest part about making the commands work is that there isn't a clock on the bus, and all commands must be timed for as close to 5.25us pulses as we can get.
+The Arduino is *just* barely fast enough to do this, and you have to resort to directly writing to the PORTD (or PORTB) pin registers and reading from the PIND (or PINB) registers to hit the tolerances.
+I.e., you can't use digitalWrite() or digitalRead() -- the commands are just too slow.
+The highest granularity timer we have access to on the Arduino (without going super-duper low-level) is `delayMicroseconds()`, which can come close enough to 5.25us to work, but it takes a bit of fiddling to get right.
+I will eventually port the code to an Arduino proper, but on the Light Blue Bean+, the tolerances don't have any wiggle room.
+Side note: the LBB+ has some internal ports rearranged, so PORTD and PORTB do not map to the standard Arduino pins.
+I've noted that in the code where necessary, and I will ifdef the proper pins when I convert to a normal Arduino.